Discover more from The Retroist

 A few months ago I got a hold of the talented actor, writer, producer, Thom Bray for my first celebrity interviews.
 As a big Riptide fan I was always a fan of his and when I was able to contact him on the web I was overjoyed.
 This is a reposting of that interview.

 I grew up in a sleepy little subdivision called the Colonial Lakelands in Lawrenceville, New Jersey.
 An ideal childhood of bike riding, baseball and sledding in the winter.

 2. How did you get your start in show business?

-In ninth grade I was pulled from the school hallway and dragged into the band room by the music teacher who said, “here, sing this.”
+In ninth grade, I was pulled from the school hallway and dragged into the band room by the music teacher who said, “here, sing this.”
 It was a song from the musical they were doing, “Guys & Dolls.”
-I got the part of Nicely-Nicely Johnson, made a meal of it, was hooked and never looked back.
+I got the part of Nicely-Nicely Johnson, made a meal of it, was hooked, and never looked back.

 3. How did you land the role of The Boz on Riptide?
 Was it a fun show to work on?

 That’s a long story.
 I was the first one seen for the role and the last one cast, because it’s human nature not to cast the first person you see because hey–what if there’s someone better out there? <LOL> That meant the casting process was hell for me; I came back and came back and came back, always being compared to someone else.
-But I remember being remarkably calm about it all, because I just KNEW that I was absolutely perfect for this role.
+But I remember being remarkably calm about it all because I just KNEW that I was absolutely perfect for this role.
 Finally, I was cast on a Friday and shooting started that Monday.
-My life was never the same afterwards!
+My life was never the same afterward!